Looking for a great set of headphones? As far as we're concerned, the Sony WH-1000XM5 are the best headphones for most people.

 Why we picked the Puro PuroQuiet:

-These headphones pack about 16 hours of battery life, which ought to be enough for a whole day or more, but if not, there’s always the option of using an analog cable instead.
+These headphones pack about 35 hours of non-ANC playtime (23 hours with ANC) which is very good even by adult ANC headphone standards, but there’s also the option of using an analog cable instead.
 An external switch lets you turn the noise cancellation on and off.
 Make no mistake, these might be aimed at kids, but the quality of construction, selection of materials, and color choices give them an appearance that will still appeal to your young charges long after they've outgrown their Disney phase (some of us still haven't).

-While not the cheapest kids' headphones you can buy, they are very reasonably priced for what they offer.
+While not the cheapest kids' headphones you can buy, the Puro PuroQuiet are very reasonably priced for what they offer.
 We think your kids’ ears are worth it.